Antiferromagnetic insulating state in layered nickelates at half-filling: Abstract

 \section{Abstract}

-We provide a set of computational experiments based on \textit{ab initio} calculations to elucidate whether a cuprate-like antiferromagnetic insulating state can be present in the phase diagram of the infinite-layer nickelate family (RNiO$_2$, R= rare-earth).
-We show that metallicity in the parent phase is produced by an R-d band that requires hybridization with the Ni-d bands to become largely dispersive.
-If this off-plane R-Ni coupling is suppressed, the system is an antiferromagnetic insulator since that largely dispersive band is no longer able to cross the Fermi level.
-As such, the reduction of the strong out-of-plane Ni-d hopping leads to an electronic structure closer to the nominal Ni-d$^9$ occupation as the self-doping effect -understood as charge transfer from the Ni-d to the R-d orbitals- disappears.
-This can be achieved if a structural element that suppresses the c-axis dispersion is introduced (i.e. vacuum in a monolayer of NdNiO$_2$, or a blocking layer in multilayers formed by (NdNiO$_2$)$_1$/(NdNaO$_2$)$_1$).
-We also show how the reduced Ruddlesden-Popper counterparts (R$_4$Ni$_3$O$_8$) are able to produce the same effect due to the presence of fluorite RO$_2$ blocking slabs.
+We provide a set of computational experiments based on \textit{ab initio} calculations to elucidate whether a cuprate-like antiferromagnetic insulating state can be present in the phase diagram of the low-valence layered nickelate family (R$_{n+1}$Ni$_n$O$_{2n+2}$, R= rare-earth, $n=1-\infty$) in proximity to half-filling.
+It is well established that at $d^9$ filling the infinite-layer ($n=\infty$) nickelate is metallic, in contrast to cuprates wherein an antiferromagnetic insulator is expected.
+We show that for the Ruddlesden-Popper (RP) reduced phases of the series (finite $n$) an antiferromagnetic insulating ground state can naturally be obtained instead at $d^9$ filling, due to the spacer RO$_2$ fluorite slabs present in their structure that block the $c$-axis dispersion.
+In the $n=\infty$ nickelate, the same type of solution can be derived if the off-plane R-Ni coupling is suppressed.
+We show how this can be achieved if a structural element that cuts off the $c$-axis dispersion is introduced (i.e. vacuum in a monolayer of RNiO$_2$, or a blocking layer in multilayers formed by (RNiO$_2$)$_1$/(RNaO$_2$)$_1$).